marclop/apm-server/testing/benchmark/scaling/README.md

 ![apm-modified-mi-nolock-cpu-max-8g](./multiple-active-indexers/flush-discard/8g/metrics-screenshots/apm-resources-overview.png)

 The semaphore was left untouched, so this performance was achieved with the 200 sized semaphore in place.
-It kept the memory usage under control, but seemed to not reduce the throughput or limit it.
+It kept the memory usage under control, but appeared to not reduce the throughput or limit it.

 ## Conclusion

 APM Server is not currently suited to be scaled vertically past 8 Gigabytes of memory.
-The main reason seems to be that the modelindexer design can't achieve a throughput past ~26500 events per second, for the reasons outlined in this document.
+The main reason seems to be that the modelindexer design can't achieve a throughput past ~26500 events per second, for the reasons we just examined.

 As follow ups from this research, we should come up with a design that allows high throughput and to communicate back payload problems to the producing agents.
-Currently, we would still respond with an error if a bulk indexer failed to compress an agent's event, yet it is highly unlikely that the agent or customer is at fault for that.
-A better strategy would be to log those errors and decouple the time intensive operations from agents requests, since not doing so slows down the entire pipeline.
+Currently, we would still respond with an error if a bulk indexer failed to compress an agent's event, yet it is highly unlikely that the agent or customer is at fault for it.
+A better strategy would be to log those errors and decouple the time intensive operations from agent requests, since not doing so slows down the entire pipeline.
 A PoC with autoscaling of active indexers can be found in: <https://github.com/marclop/apm-server/tree/vertical-scaling>.